 He, along with his father, cofounded the charity in 2004 just one year after the loss of his brother.
 He is committed to eradicating Appearance and Performance Enhancing Substance use among teens and young adults while serving as a spokesperson and role model as we fight this dangerous issue.

 As a graduate (with honors) of Gwynedd-Mercy College with emphasis in business administration, he is one the most sought after speakers in North America on the subject of Appearance and Performance Enhancing Substances use by youth.

-Don founded the Taylor Hooton Foundation in 2004 following the loss of his youngest son, Taylor.
-Don has semi-retired and currently serves as the foundation’s Executive Chairman.
+Don co-founded the Taylor Hooton Foundation in 2004 following the loss of his youngest son, Taylor.
+Don retired from HP and currently serves as the foundation’s Executive Chairman.
 Since founding this organization, Don became the leading national spokesman on the issue of Appearance and Performance Enhancing Substance use by our nation’s youth.
-He and his team have spoken directly to over 2 million people across the country, he has appeared as an expert witness before Congress on three occasions, regularly met with government officials and has spoken to multiple state legislatures.
+He and the THF team have spoken directly to over 2 million people across the country, he has appeared as an expert witness before Congress on three occasions, regularly met with government officials and has spoken to multiple state legislatures.
 Additionally, he has appeared on a number of national and international TV and radio programs to discuss this important topic.

 For his work, Don was named Texas Sports Personality of the Year by the Dallas Morning News and was named one of the Top 100 Most Influential Sports Educators in America by the Institute for International Sports.
 Most recently, he was selected to receive the Distinguished Service Award by the United States Sports Academy.